FlorianWetschoreck/edaviz/README.md

 Currently, we are in private beta testing mode.
 You will receive the initial `pip install` command directly from us when you have been chosen for early access.

 ## After the pip install:
-In addition, some of the widgets need to be activated in Jupyter Lab or Jupyter Notebook depending on your setup:
+In addition, you need to activate extensions for Jupyter Lab or Jupyter Notebook:

-### with Jupyter Notebook
+### if you use Jupyter Notebook

 ```
 jupyter nbextension enable --py widgetsnbextension
 jupyter nbextension enable --py qgrid
 ```

-### with Jupyter Lab (requires npm)
+### if you use Jupyter Lab

+> Important: Jupyter Lab extensions require that you have nodejs installed on your computer.
+<a href="https://jupyterlab.readthedocs.io/en/stable/user/extensions.html#installing-extensions" target="_blank">Official install guide for Jupyter Lab Extensions</a>

 ```
 jupyter labextension install @jupyter-widgets/jupyterlab-manager --no-build